intermezzio/s23-data-science/challenges/c08-structures-assignment.md

     physical test data.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - This uncertainty would be induced and real because physical tests can have real error due to their manufacturing processes and induced error from testing them.
+  - This uncertainty would be real because physical tests can have real error due to their manufacturing processes and we can assume minimal to no induced error because of the testing procedures.

 ## Quantifying sampling uncertainty